Binuavin/find-and-replace-for-files-folders/README.md

-# find-and-replace-for-files-folders
+# Find and Replace for Files and Folders
-HTA (vbScript) Application for finding and replacing words in file names and folders names.
+HTA (vbScript) Application for finding and replacing words in file names and folder names.